That’s why we complain isn’t it? To feel better. “After all, I’ve got to get this off my chest! I need to vent!”

+When we complain, it has a negative effect.
+It isn’t healthy.
+A person who doesn’t complain is refreshing to be around.
+One who is always complaining, not so much.
 The Israelites complained about everything after God brought them out of Egypt.
-We tend to think, “How can they complain after God so spectacularly brought them out of slavery?”
+We think, “How can they complain after God so spectacularly brought them out of slavery?”
 But are we any different?
 Hasn’t God brought us out of bondage to sin, and yet we complain about every little thing?

 Philippians 4:6-7 says, “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”